urfdvw/cardtuber/doc/blog.md

 The screen I choose is Sharp.
 I mean it is really Sharp (bad pun)....
-These Sharp memory LCD are not only power-efficient but also offer excellent image quality.
+These Sharp Memory LCD are not only power-efficient but also offer excellent image quality.

+The Adafruit Sharp Memory LCD module is used here.
+I used a technique I call "back mounting" to attach the module to the PCB.
+In back mounting, a hole is made in the PCB for the screen to be visible from the front, while the rest of the module is hidden behind the PCB.
+There is also a cutout for the cable.
+The module has four screw holes, but instead of screwing the module onto the PCB,
+I soldered them together.
+This way, the module is "stamped" onto the PCB without significantly increasing the thickness, and it looks clean from the front.

 If I tell you that this array of resistors is all 1M ohm, you probably know they are used for capacitive touch.